 Analysis: Over the past several years, the District has focused on preventive maintenance, partially in an effort to reduce these types of call outs.
 In 2018 weekend service calls were up slightly in part due to increased awareness by customers to "Call Us First."
 Although, the District does not own the laterals, an effort was made in 2019 to reduce the number of lateral service calls due to stoppages, by reassessing the way the District crews clean the private laterals.
-More information will be available next year.
+In 2021, day time and after hours service calls are trending lower.